MicrosoftDocs/learn/learn-pr/azure/publish-azure-web-app-with-azure-toolkit-eclipse/includes/4-deploy-web-app-azure.md

 ## How to deploy a web app to Azure

-The Azure Toolkit for Eclipse provides a couple of ways in which you can start web app deployment to Azure:
+The Azure Toolkit for Eclipse provides a couple of ways to start web app deployment to Azure:

 - You can use the **Publish** button in the toolbar and select the **Publish as Azure Web App** command.